Cloud computing 101: The interrelationship of scalability, reliability, and availability

 This term is used to describe “building out” a system with additional components.
 For example, you can add processing power or more memory to a server by linking it with other servers.
 Horizontal scaling is a good practice for cloud computing because additional hardware resources can be added to the linked servers with minimal impact.
 These additional resources can be used to provide redundancy and ensure that your services remain reliable and available.

-This term refers to a cloud computing feature that lets you automatically manage the different types of scalability in the cloud automatically.
+This term refers to a cloud computing feature that lets you automatically manage the different types of cloud scalability automatically.
 Cloud providers such as Amazon Web Services offer auto-scaling to enable consistent performance regardless of the current demand on resources.

 Implementing and managing a cloud scaling strategy is: